frewei/b_thesis/README.md

 # Overview
 The local_directory folder contains all Jupyter Notebooks that I used to plot the predictions and other visualizations.
-The comp_cluster_directory is the directory I setup on the computational clusters of the Radboud University, the original path name is /home/frewei/ instead of /comp_clusters_directory/.
-Files that had to be plotted or visualized were moved to the local_directory using the FileZilla program.
-The /empty comp_clusters_directory/logs/ folder correlates to /local_directory/notebook_logs folder.
+The _comp_cluster_directory_ is the directory I setup on the computational clusters of the Radboud University, the original path name is _/home/frewei/_ instead of _/comp_clusters_directory/_.
+Files that had to be plotted or visualized were moved to the _local_directory_ using the FileZilla program.
+The _/empty comp_clusters_directory/logs/_ folder correlates to _/local_directory/notebook_logs folder_.

-/comp_clusters_directory/single_source_loc/models/ and /comp_clusters_directory/multi_source_loc/models/ are empty folders, as they exceeded the maximum upload limit of github.
+_/comp_clusters_directory/single_source_loc/models/_ and _/comp_clusters_directory/multi_source_loc/models/_ are empty folders, as they exceeded the maximum upload limit of github.

 The final models were therefore placed in the following Google Drive: https://drive.google.com/drive/folders/1v9AhpLepNbx_jorwhvwbAESHQS7mYqEU?usp=drive_link

 # Virtual environment setup